lindaprotocol/documentation-en/docs/mechanism-algorithm/system-contracts.md

 ```

 - `owner_address`: The owner of the current account.
-- `frozen_balance`: The amount of TRX to stake.
+- `frozen_balance`: The amount of LIND to stake.
 - `frozen_duration`: The stake duration.
-- `resource`: The type of resource get by staking TRX.
+- `resource`: The type of resource get by staking LIND.
 - `receiver_address`: The account address to receive resource.

 ## UnfreezeBalanceContract